 Myth #12: DMARC forensic data contains personal information

-DMARC forensic reports are incredibly useful to troubleshoot authentication issues with legitimate mail streams, as well as identifying malicious sources of email.
+DMARC forensic reports are incredibly useful to troubleshoot authentication issues with legitimate mail streams, as well as to identify malicious sources of email.
 But any personally identifiable information should be redacted from the report by the originating mailbox provider, and OnDMARC will perform a second redaction to ensure that no private data is ever revealed.

 Myth #13: There is very little difference between DMARC vendors